 - During the low season, rain may toughen up the conditions drastically!
 (Note: you will get used to it, trust us!)

 Some 20 km later, we’re connecting to the National Road 18 (QL18) that we will follow for the rest of this route, as it flows through the city of Ha Long.
 This route is less dangerous than the AH14 as it is considered as a more remote road.
 Nevertheless, there is still a lot of traffic flow here.

 QL18 flows through a lot of highway villages.
-There is always a place around where you can eat, drink coffee and tea, and just relax.
+There is always a place around where you can eat, drink delicious and strong Vietnamese coffee and tea, and just relax.

 Note: Your back will thank you for taking a break occasionally!